We own

 it is made of yellow birch, is in good condition, has a proper looking wedge, and the characteristic heavy

-chamfers of a 18th century plane, is unmarked and thus worth about $20 or less if you can
+chamfers of a 18th century plane, is unmarked and thus worth $20 or less if you can

 I sold my 20 best molding planes for approximately $10,000 a number of